-I've been interested in Spanish for the last few years, and hope to start using it when I go on my holidays.
-I like the fact that it's a world-wide language, and I can find out a little about other cultures.
+I've been interested in Spanish for a few years, and hope to start using it when I go on my holidays.
+I like the fact that it's a world-wide language, and I can find out a little bit about other cultures.

 I'm happy to correct articles for others, but recently I haven't posted too many myself, because I have wanted to learn a bit more Spanish and French first, in an effort to avoid making too many simple mistakes.
 I tend to make most of my corrections in English to a British style, since this is where I'm from, and I think that some American corrections reveal a lower standard of English.

-The corrections that I make are mostly coloured blue, and important or obvious errors usually get coloured in red.
-I have a habit of correcting a sentence to a good standard of English, unless I see that someone is just beginning to learn the fundamentals of English, in which case I will try to leave some minor mistakes uncorrected.
+The corrections that I make are mostly coloured blue, and important or obvious errors may get coloured in red.
+I think that I make corrections in a sentence to a good standard of English, but if I see that someone is just beginning to learn the fundamentals of English, I will try to leave some minor mistakes uncorrected.

-It's not that I expect people to attain a perfectly native level of English, just that I like to correct errors to a good standard.
+I like new "friends" here to have written more than one article, to make it worthwhile.
 It's often difficult to explain exactly why English works in a certain way, but I like to learn things myself as I go along.
 I'm starting to realise that English has a lot of idiosyncrasies and pitfalls compared to some other European languages.